-The Company's Board of Directors is responsible for the preparation of other information.
-The other information comprises the information included in the Directors Report, but does not include the Standalone Ind AS Financial Statements and our auditor's report thereon.
+The company's Board of Directors is responsible for the other information.
+The other information comprises the information included in the Annual Report, but does not include the Standalone Financial Statements and our auditor's report thereon.

-Our opinion on the Standalone Ind AS Financial Statements does not cover the other information and we do not express any form of assurance conclusion thereon.
+Our opinion on the Standalone Financial Statements does not cover the other information and we do not express any form of assurance conclusion thereon.

-In connection with our audit of the standalone financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the standalone financial statements or our knowledge obtained during the course of our audit or otherwise appears to be materially misstated.
+In connection with our audit of the Standalone Financial Statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the Standalone Financial Statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.